scholarslab/scholarslab.github.io/pages/for-students/praxis.md

 * summary of the applicant's plan for use of digital technologies in your research;
 * summary of what skills, interests, methods the applicant will bring to the Praxis Program;
 * summary of what the applicant hopes to gain as a Praxis Fellow;
-* and your availability on the days we've identified for group interviews (TBD).
+* and your availability on the days we've identified for group interviews March 18th from 11:00 to 12:00 and March 19th from 9:00 to 11:30.
 We're aiming for a quicker process this year by announcing those group interview times in advance, though they may be subject to change if scheduling difficulties arise.

 Questions about Praxis Fellowships and the application process as well as completed application materials should be directed to [Brandon Walsh](mailto:bmw9t@virginia.edu).